Azmammad/tmdb-movies-ios-app/README.md

 - Development was done primarily on the `develop` branch.
 - This repository represents the finalized state of the project for portfolio and demonstration purposes.

----

-## Screenshots
-_Add screenshots or screen recordings here if needed._